Electromagnetic surface wave propagation in a metallic wire and the Lambert $W$ function: Exact numerical solutions of the boundary condition

-To find the wave number $h$, we solve (\ref{eq:trans}) numerically with the help of the software package Mathematica\cite{Wolfram2018} using the figures given above for the physical quantities, as well as approximation (\ref{eq:kappa}) for $\hat{k}$.
-Graphing the expressions in (\ref{eq:trans}) is unilluminating, so we just quote the solution,
+To find the wave number $h$, we solve Eq.~(\ref{eq:trans}) numerically with the help of the software package Mathematica\cite{Wolfram2018} using the figures given above for the physical quantities, as well as approximation (\ref{eq:kappa}) for $\hat{k}$.
+Graphing the two sides of Eq.~(\ref{eq:trans}) is unilluminating, so we just quote the solution,

 Two conclusions of physical significance can be immediately drawn from this number.
 First, that the wave is damped, since the phase factor $\exp(ihz)$ contains an attenuation factor given by $\exp(-7.516 \times 10^{-4}z)$, and the amplitude of the wave decays by a factor $e^{-1}$ every $\sim 1330$~m.
-This attenuation can be considered small, and such a naked copper wire nr.~12 at $1$~GHz indeed qualifies as a viable candidate for last mile data carrier!
+This attenuation can be considered small, and such a naked copper wire no.~12 at $1$~GHz indeed qualifies as a viable candidate for last mile data carrier!
 The second conclusion is that the wave travels along the wire at phase speed

-\ie, at about $0.999\,926\,c$, just a tad below the speed of light.
-The ``surface wave'' is thus able to travel without much damping for a reasonable distance---but not telegraphic distances, much to the chagrin of the telecommunications engineers at the turn of the XXth century---while keeping the phase.
+i.\,e., at about $0.999\,926\,c$, just a tad below the speed of light.
+The ``surface wave'' is thus able to travel without much damping for a reasonable distance---but not telegraphic distances, much to the chagrin of the telecommunications engineers at the turn of the XX century.